Thristhart/ld56/docs/tiles&things/tiles.md

 log - knock this down to make a bridge over water or chasm

 boulder - you can push these around, if you push one into water it becomes floor. if you push one into a chasm it disappears

+bridge is a gate on chasm

+door is a gate in a wall